Phi Delta Theta Has Postponed the 83rd General Convention in Pittsburgh to June 2021 Due to COVID-19

 Family members are welcome to register and attend the opening session on Thursday evening, as well as the luncheons on Friday and Saturday, the Saturday afternoon Memorial Ceremony, and the Grand Banquet on Saturday evening.
 A children’s banquet is also available for young children on Saturday evening at no charge.

-Families are encouraged to explore the numerous area activities on the San Antonio tourism website.
+Families are encouraged to explore the numerous area activities on the Visit Pittsburgh website.
 Area alumni will attend the convention and offer suggestions on local attractions.